-of respondents are at or above the supervisory levels.

-As shown in Pie Chart 2, 36 percent of respondents report to the chief information officer, 21 percent of respondents report to the chief information security officer, 12 percent of respondents report to line of business management and 8 percent of respondents report to the chief technology officer.
+More than 58% of respondents are at or above supervisory levels As shown in Pie Chart 2, 36 percent of respondents report to the chief information officer, 21 percent of respondents report to the chief information security officer, 12 percent of respondents report to line of business management, and 8 percent of respondents report to the chief technology officer.

 Pie Chart 2.
-Respondents reporting channel or chain of command

-As Pie Chart 3 illustrates, 50 percent of the respondents report their global revenue to be greater than \$1
+Respondents reporting channel or chain of command of respondents report to either CIO or CISO As Pie Chart 3 illustrates, 50 percent of the respondents report their global revenue to be greater than \$1 billion.